ANTINO KIM

 [11] Moravec, P., Kim, A., Dennis, A., and Minas, R., "Do You Really Know If It's True?
 How Asking Users to Rate Stories Affects Belief in Fake News on Social Media."
 Information Systems Research, Vol. 33, No. 3, pp. 887-907 (2022).

-This study examines whether asking users to rate the credibility of news stories affects their susceptibility to fake news on social media platforms.
+Abstract Summary: This study examines whether asking users to rate the credibility of news stories affects their susceptibility to fake news on social media platforms.
 We conducted experiments to understand how the act of rating influences user beliefs and sharing behavior.
 Our findings suggest that prompting users to evaluate news credibility can serve as an effective intervention against misinformation spread.

 View Publication